alreich/abstract_algebra/README.md

 # Abstract Algebra

-A Python implementation of **Finite Algebras**: Groups, Rings, Fields, Vector Spaces, Modules, Monoids, Semigroups, and Magmas.
+A pedagogical implementation of **Finite Algebras** in Python: Groups, Rings, Fields, Vector Spaces, Modules, Monoids, Semigroups, and Magmas.

+Currently the representation of an algebra here depends on being able to explicitely represent its Cayley table.
+Consequently, only relatively small algebras can be represented - few hundred elements at most.

 ## Summary